News Values in Journalism Definition Types and Examples

 “While the city celebrated the grand opening of its newest luxury shopping mall, just blocks away, residents of the impoverished Southside neighborhood grappled with yet another night of power outages and crumbling infrastructure.
 As the glittering lights of the mall dazzled affluent shoppers, the stark reality of inequality loomed large in the shadows of neglect and disparity.”

-This contrast lead effectively highlights the disparity between the affluent and neglected neighborhoods within the city, drawing attention to the stark contrast in living conditions and opportunities.
+This ‘contrast lead’ effectively highlights the disparity between the city’s affluent and neglected neighborhoods, drawing attention to stark differences in living conditions and opportunities.
 It sets the tone for the article to explore issues of social inequality and urban development.

 Example of Contrast Lead in News Writing